-\textcite{jeunen2018machine} introduce a framework able to passively monitor dense WiFi environments, compute overlapping airtime periods, and detect so-called \textit{bad networks} (i.e., networks that are the main cause of performance degradation in a \ac{WLAN}).
+\textcite{jeunen2018machine} introduce a framework able to passively monitor dense Wi-Fi environments, compute overlapping airtime periods, and detect networks which are the main cause of performance degradation in a \ac{WLAN}.
 A centralized (\ac{SDN}-based) network architecture is assumed.
-To implement the framework, the authors resort to different \ac{ML} techniques (e.g., \ac{LASSO} regression and \ac{OLS}) as well as other algorithms to extract and rank relevant features from the gathered data, e.g., \ac{LPA}, \ac{GNA}.
-Results show the presented framework is able to find a new channel allocation that solves the interference problems.
+To implement the framework, different \ac{ML} techniques are used, e.g., \ac{LASSO}, \ac{OLS}.
+The extraction and ranking of relevant features from the gathered data is done using, e.g., \ac{LPA} and \ac{GNA}.
+Results show that the presented framework can find a new channel allocation that solves the interference problems.

-Another \ac{DRL}-based channel allocation scheme for densely deployed WLANs was proposed in~\cite{nakashima2020deep}.
-The learning algorithm is based on \ac{DDQN} employing a dueling network and prioritized experience replay.
-Further, two additional features are introduced to improve performance.
-First, the authors adopt graph convolutional layers in the model to extract essential features of the carrier sensing relationships among the APs (i.e., topology information).
-Second, they propose selective observation data buffering to prevent over-fitting by reducing the duplication of the sampling data specific to WLAN channel allocation problems.
-Specifically, they filter experiences to reduce the duplication of data for learning, which can often adversely influence the generalization performance.
-The simulation results demonstrate that the proposed method enables the allocation of channels in densely deployed WLANs such that the system throughput increases.

-\subsection{AP Selection and Association}
+\subsubsection{AP Selection and Association}